Armaggheddon/whisper2me/README.md

 8. Run the container with:
     ```bash
-    docker run -it --rm -v "$(pwd)"/allowed_users.txt:/whisper2me/allowed_users.txt -v "$(pwd)"/allowed_users.bak:/whisper2me/allowed_users.bak -d whisper2me:latest
+    docker run -it --rm -v "$(pwd)"/persistent_data:/whisper2me/persistent_data -d whisper2me:latest
     ```
     > `-d` runs the container in detached mode. \
     > To start the container automatically see Docker's `--restart` policies [here](https://docs.docker.com/config/containers/start-containers-automatically/), replace `--rm` with `--restart <YOUR_POLICY>`, i.e. `--restart unless-stopped`

 9. When the container starts the model is downloaded.
 Depending on your internet connection and the selected model, this might take a while.
+The model's weights are stored in `persistent_data/model_cache`.

 CUDA Setup